nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 adding, removing, and re-arranging clients as well as changing the access for any give client.

-CLIENT blocks use all the EXPORT PERMISSIONS options plus:
+CLIENT blocks use all the EXPORT PERMISSIONS options (except PSEUDOFS CLIENT blocks which are limited to the same options the PSEUDOFS block is allowed)
+plus:

 Clients(client list, empty)
     Client list entries can take on one of the following forms.
 This parameter